aanastasiou/springboard/README.md

    - One import per line

 2. Symbol definitions
-   - A symbol definition starts with `:`, followed by the symbol and terminates with `;`.
+   - A symbol definition starts with `:`, followed by the symbol, the Springboard code it resolves to and terminates with `;`.

 3. Code
-   - Springboard code appears here as Brainfuck symbols intermixed with any defined symbols.
+   - Springboard code appears here as Brainfuck code symbols intermixed with any defined symbols.

+For more information, see [`examples/`](examples/)

 ## "Libraries"